quicwg/multipath/draft-ietf-quic-multipath.md

 The transport parameter "active_connection_id_limit"
-{{QUIC-TRANSPORT}} limits the number of usable Connection IDs per path when the enable_multipath parameter is negotiated successfully.
+{{QUIC-TRANSPORT}} limits the number of usable Connection IDs per path when the initial_max_paths parameter is negotiated successfully.
 Endpoints might prefer to retain spare Connection IDs so that they can respond to unintentional migration events ({{Section 9.5 of QUIC-TRANSPORT}}).

-The transport parameter "initial_max_paths" only becomes effective after the enable_multipath parameter is negotiated.
-Endpoints SHOULD use MP_NEW_CONNECTION_ID and MP_RETIRE_CONNECTION_ID frames to provide new Connection IDs for the peer after the enable_multipath parameter is negotiated.
+Endpoints SHOULD use MP_NEW_CONNECTION_ID and MP_RETIRE_CONNECTION_ID
+frames to provide new Connection IDs for the peer after the initial_max_paths parameter is negotiated.

 Endpoints MUST NOT issue Connection IDs with Path Identifiers larger than the path limitation declared by the initial_max_paths transport parameter